 Step 3.
 Maintaining Default Printer Mappings

 You have now configured dynamic printer mapping for your user based on location of the user.
-However this solution does have one problem/annoyance, user normally like to set a default printer.
-If a user was to logon to a workstation in another location then return to their normal desk their default printer will have been reset as it will have been removed.
-To get around this problem we have to add another rult to the targeting on the Delete printer option so it does NOT delete if the printer is configured as the default printer.
-To do this we check the registry location that the default printer is saved and test to see if the printer we are deleting is the default printer and if so then do nothing.
+However this solution does have one problem, user normally like to set a default printer and if a user was to logon to a workstation in another location then return to their normal desk their default printer will have been reset.
+To get around this problem we have to change the targeting on the Delete printer option so it does NOT delete if the printer is configured as the default printer.
+To do this we need to look at the registry location that the default printer is saved and test to see if the printer we are deleting is the default printer and if so then do nothing.

-So go back to the targeting option for the Delete printer action and add another test that will check to see if the printer is the default printer.
+So let take a look go back to the targeting setting for the Delete printer action and add another test that will check to see if the printer is the default printer.

 Figure 13.
 Configured Registry Match Setting